lishiyo/discordmcp/README.md

 ## Examples

-Here are some example interactions you can try with Claude after setting up the Discord MCP server:
+### Direct Bot Interactions (Discord)
+1. **Simple chat**: `@YourBot tell me a joke`
+2. **Read messages**: `@YourBot summarize the last 20 messages in #general`
+3. **Cross-channel operations**: `@YourBot check #bugs and post a summary in #dev-team`
+4. **Server listing**: `@YourBot list all channels you can see`

+### MCP Tool Usage (Claude Desktop)
 1. "Can you read the last 5 messages from the general channel?"
 2. "Please send a message to the announcements channel saying 'Meeting starts in 10 minutes'"
 3. "What were the most recent messages in the development channel about the latest release?"

-Claude will use the appropriate tools to interact with Discord while asking for your approval before sending any messages.
+4. "List all Discord servers the bot has access to"

+The bot handles recursive operations automatically, so complex multi-step requests work seamlessly.

+## Deployment

+See [RENDER_DEPLOY.md](RENDER_DEPLOY.md) for detailed deployment instructions to Render.com.

+Quick deploy with Render:
+1. Push to GitHub
+2. Connect repository to Render
+3. Set environment variables
+4. Deploy!

 ## Security Considerations

 - The bot requires proper Discord permissions to function
-- All message sending operations require explicit user approval
+- All message sending operations through MCP require explicit user approval
 - Environment variables should be properly secured
-- Token should never be committed to version control
+- Tokens should never be committed to version control
 - Channel access is limited to channels the bot has been given access to
+- OpenRouter API key should be kept secure
+- Enable only necessary Discord intents

 ## Contributing